kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 - San Agustín and Tierradentro: Unesco heritage.
 Enough said.

 - Capurganá and Sapzurro: the best beaches of Colombia hidden in the border with Panamá.

+- Nevado Cocuy for trekking/mountaineering.

+- Tatacoa desert, amazing to watch there the stars in the Huila region.

+- Santa Cruz de Mompox: time has not changed the town that used to be important during the colonial heritage.
+A unesco heritage since 1995 wandering around the city you can feel the famous " realismo mágico".
+Be aware of the humidity and heat.

+- Serrania del Chirobiquete: not easy to arrive, it is the largest national park of the country with many interesting pictographs.